-The purpose of this policy is to provide all sworn MPD members employees with clear and consistent policies and procedures regarding recognizing signs of crisis and appropriately interactioning with people in who are suffering from a crisis.
-The procedures encourage by:
+The purpose of this policy is to provide all sworn MPD employeesmembers with clear and consistent policies and procedures to recognize signs of crisis and appropriately interact with people in crisis.
+These procedures fosterregarding interaction with people who are suffering from a crisis by:

-- Improving the safety of people in crisis, members officers, and the Minneapolis community. - Promoting community solutions to assist people in crisis., and - Using all available resources to reduce police-involved response to people in crisis, consistent with community safety. - Working with mental health professionals and forming community partnerships to assist in crisis response.
+- Improving the safety of people in crisis, officersmembers, and the Minneapolis community. - Promoting community solutions to assist people in crisis, and

-- Minimizing law enforcement interactions with and arrests of people in crisis. - Diverting those people in crisis away from the criminal justice system. - Using de-escalation techniques and tactics in crisis situations to achieve peaceful resolutions to incidents and eliminate unreasonable, unnecessary, and disproportional uses of force against people in crisis (P&P 5-301 and P&P 7-802).
+- Using all available resources to reduce or avoid police-involved response to people in crisis, consistent with community safety. - Working with mental health professionals and forming community partnerships to assist in crisis response. - Minimizing law enforcement interactions with and arrests of people in crisis. - Diverting those people in crisis away from the criminal justice system. - Using de-escalation techniques and tactics to achieve peaceful resolutions to incidents and eliminate unreasonable, unnecessary, and disproportional uses of force against people in crisis (P&P 5-301 and P&P 7-802).